jsndyks/veloclubdevis/README.md

 [visLogo.2021.POCKETS.VIS.png](PRIMALdesigns/visLogo.2021.POCKETS.VIS.png)

-_I can send vector art for this bit if this would make things easier_.
+_I can send vector art for this bit if this woul  d make things easier_.

 The final thing should be positioned like this.
+<br/>Notice that the grid starts exactly half way through a line of big circles!<br/>_That's important!_

 <img width="80%" src="PRIMALdesigns/visLogo.2021.BACK.PRIMAL.png"/>